 Mr. Silverman began his professional career as a community pharmacist before joining Eli Lilly, where he advanced through positions of increasing responsibility in sales, training, and marketing.
 He went on to join Searle in CV Marketing, where he directed the strategy and promotion of their cardiovascular portfolio.

-Jerry received his BS in Pharmacy from Duquesne University in Pittsburgh, Pennsylvania and remains an avid Steeler fan.
+Jerry received his BS in Pharmacy from Duquesne University in Pittsburgh, Pennsylvania and is an Adjunct Professor at FDU School of Pharmacy.

 Sergio Gatoulis, PharmD